emmercm/www/src/blog/_amortize-your-learning.md.md

 You should be motivated by both helping yourself and your colleagues, but if not, write how-to guides for clout.

+Having
 I've published [77 blog articles](/blog) over four and a half years.
+I don't try to have much of a presence online beyond my website and projects

 ## Closing thoughts